 Worship, Workshops, and Action

 Movement building is hard work.
 We can’t do it alone.
 One generation alone can’t get it done.
 We need each other, and we need deep spiritual sustenance to keep going and create the just world our children deserve.
 Hosted annually on the sacred grounds of CDF Haley Farm in Clinton, TN, the Samuel DeWitt Proctor Institute is where faith leaders and activists sing and pray, strategize and struggle, organize and advocate.
-Proctor is where we share our stories—our hurts and hopes, pain and passion for justice—in beloved community.
+Proctor is where we share our stories—our hurts and hopes, our pain and passion for justice—in beloved community.

 This powerful annual event refreshes and renews faith leaders so we can continue the hard, hopeful, sacred work of pursuing justice for children and ending child poverty.